Awenda Provincial Park is a beautiful forest area with beautiful sights to behold. The park stretches across the shores of Georgian Bay.

 The campgrounds are perfect for car camping as the place is pet friendly, and the people looking for a more comfortable place can stop by the stone cottage with multiple hiking trails to enjoy for the visitors.

-While visiting the park, future visitors should remember that the best trail for hiking is the Wendat Trail, which is the gateway to the Kettle Lake formed with a very fragile environment.
+While visiting the park, future visitors should remember that the best trail for hiking is the Wendat Trail, the gateway to Kettle Lake, which is formed in a very fragile environment.

 1.2 Hawk Campground